AbdullinAM/kex-jb2021-presentation/presentation.md

 	* average coverage of \~20\%
 * Kex failed on 5 out of 6 projects
 	* 1 project failed because of unhandled ASM error
-	* 2 projects failed because Kfg encoutered some unexpected bytecode
+	* 2 projects failed because Kfg encountered some unexpected bytecode
 	* 2 projects failed because Kex required too much RAM
 * Kex (and Reanimator) failed on some of the more complex language features (abstract classes, inner classes, etc.)
 * Kex required too much of disk space

-***Main teakeaway: Kex had a low level of maturity***
+***Main takeaway: Kex had a low level of maturity***

 ################################################################################